-If you experience hearing loss, our audiologists help you select the best hearing aid technology for your listening needs and lifestyle.
-Duke audiologists conduct hearing evaluation, and dispense the latest hearing aids and assistive listening device technology to people of all ages, from newborns to adults.
-We help improve your ability to communicate effectively using a variety of amplification options including hearing aids, FM listening systems, as well as recommendations for personal amplifiers, telephone amplifiers, and alarm or warning systems.
+If you experience hearing loss, our audiologists help you select the best hearing technology for your listening needs and lifestyle.
+Duke audiologists conduct hearing evaluations and dispense the latest hearing aids and assistive listening device technology to people of all ages.
+We help improve your or your child’s ability to communicate effectively using a variety of amplification options including hearing aids and FM listening systems.
+We can also make recommendations for personal amplifiers, telephone amplifiers, and alarm or warning systems.

 Duke Health offers locations throughout the Triangle.
 Find one near you.